 Alternatives to WhiteSmoke

-Grammarly ($139.95/year) checks your text for correctness, clarity, delivery, engagement, and plagiarism via desktop apps (that support Microsoft Word) and browser plugins (that support Google Docs).
+- Grammarly checks your text for correctness, clarity, delivery, engagement, and plagiarism via desktop apps (that support Microsoft Word) and browser plugins (that support Google Docs).
 Read our full review.

-ProWritingAid ($79/year, $299 lifetime) is a similar grammar checker that also supports Scrivener.
-It’s also the only grammar checker included with a SetApp subscription (Mac only, $10/month).
+- ProWritingAid is a similar grammar checker that also supports Scrivener.
 Read our full review.

-Ginger Grammar Checker ($89.88/year) will check your spelling and grammar on the web, your Windows or Mac computer, and your iOS or Android device.
+- Ginger Grammar Checker will check your spelling and grammar on the web, your Windows or Mac computer, and your iOS or Android device.
+Read our detailed review.

-StyleWriter 4 (Starter Edition $90, Standard Edition $150, Professional Edition $190) is a grammar checker for Microsoft Word.
+- StyleWriter 4 is a grammar checker for Microsoft Word.